Single Occupier Discount

 - “single property” means a property which would normally be classed as one dwelling (please check with us how your property is classed)

 The person occupying must be related to the person in the main dwelling

 A relationship includes those either by blood or marriage, including civil partnerships and step-children.

 Fraudulent claims for discounts

-If you wish to report a suspected fraud in the following areas: business rates, blue badge, tenancy, housing waiting list, procurement and council tax discount/reduction/exemption fraud, please contact the local Shared Anti-Fraud Service (SAFS).
+You can report a suspected fraud in the following areas: business rates, blue badge, tenancy, housing waiting list, procurement and council tax discount/reduction/exemption fraud.

 The Hertfordshire Shared Anti-Fraud Service (SAFS) provides a fraud prevention, detection and investigation service to its partners, working in non-benefit and corporate fraud.